State Procurement Office

 Competition Requirements.
 If needed commodities or services cannot be obtained from a government supply source, procurement procedures must be used.
 The estimated purchase price determines the competition required:

-- Level 1 – Small Purchase – Under $2,500.
+- Level 1 – Small Purchase – $2,500 and below.
 May purchase after soliciting only one informal bid or proposal (telephone, email, fax, letter, internet, etc.) provided the price is fair and reasonable.
 If multiple bids or proposals are obtained, informal competition procedures must be used.
 Rotate vendors solicited on an equitable basis.
 Use the State Purchasing Card whenever possible.

 - Level 2 – Informal Purchase - $2,500.01 up to $25,000.
 Solicit informal bids or proposals (telephone, email, fax, letter, internet, etc.) from three or more vendors.
 A written justification is required if you do not receive three bids or proposals (e.g. “contacted three vendors, only two responded”).

 - Level 3 – Formal Purchase - $25,000 and over.
 Solicit formal sealed bids or proposals with notice to vendor on the State Bidders List and post on the State Procurement Online website.
 The solicitation can be sent to other vendors not on the Bidders List.

 Competition is required for Level 2 and Level 3 purchases.
 Occasionally, a fully competitive procurement process may be difficult or impossible.
 State agencies that seek to obtain less competition than required by estimated purchase price must obtain an approved Alternate Procurement.

 Procurement Strategy: Bids vs. Request for Proposals (RFP)

 Procurement officers need to customize the purchasing strategy for the needed commodity or service.
 Procurement training provides instructions on these methods.
 See Templates for informal and formal Bid and RFP templates.